Math problem solving strategies

 That number is indeed 12.
 More information on Least common multiple

-Among great math problem solving strategies, is working backward
+Among great math problem solving strategies, is the one when you work backward

 One day, I woke up and feeling generous, I took all the apples in my refrigerator and I decided to give them away